DAILY UNITED PRAYER

 The following proposal was made at The Foundations Conference in NYC Dec 19, 2019.

-This agreement is not an absolute promise, but a friendly, harmonious joint resolution of united prayer that shall begin January 2020 and continue every week for a total of 52 weeks.
+This agreement is not an absolute promise, but a friendly, harmonious joint resolution of united prayer that began in January 2020 and continues to this day.

 A JOINT RESOLUTION OF UNITED PRAYER